dmi3aleks/ML/README.md

 Many learning algorithms involve calculating summs of function application to large training sets.
 Such calculation can be split in chunks and distributed between CPU cores or computers in a newtwork and then a sum can be assembled with a map-reduce job.

+## Anomaly Detection

+Unsupervised learning algorithm.

+Problem: identify unusual data points.

+Algorithm:
+1. choose features Xi that are believed to be indicative of anomalous examples and project the training set into a feature space;
+1. fit parameters MUi and SIGMAi for a Gaussian distribution that would model a training set;
+1. for a new example, compute its probabilty using a multi-dimensional probability density function;
+1. mark example as anomalous if its probability is lower than a pre-picked threshold Epsilon.

+Algorithm evaluation and choosing the right Epsilon:
+1. split available data into training, cross validation and test sets;
+1. fit a model to the training set;
+1. for various Epsilon values:
+- calculate precision/recall or an F1 Score on a cross-validation and pick an Epsilon that optimizes it.
+Precision = (True Positives)/(True Positives + False Positives)
+Recall = (True Positives)/(True Positives + False Negatives)
+F1Score = 2*Recall*Precision/(Recall + Precision).

+Notes:
+1. anomaly detection is a better fit for a problem as opposed to the supervised learning algorithm when:
+- there is a very small number of positive examples (anomalies);
+- there is a large amount of negative examples (i.e. regular cases);
+- many different types of anomalies are anitipated (i.e. it is hard to learn from previous examples).

 ## Photo OCR

 Problem: detect and recognize text in images.